New Spokane Repair Café at Perry Street Market teaches people how to fix household items in a 'throwaway society'

 But when he looked for a Repair Café in Spokane, he struck out.

-So he talked with his friend and neighbor, Kent Larsen, about the concept, and he ran with it.
+So he talked with his friend and neighbor, Kent Larson, about the concept, and he ran with it.

-Larsen and his wife, Julie Goetz, said they’ve always been handy, a skill they learned from their parents.
+Larson and his wife, Julie Goltz, said they’ve always been handy, a skill they learned from their parents.

 In recent years, though, the couple has noticed a societal shift toward tossing broken items rather than repairing them.

-And things aren’t made to last amid a drumbeat of marketing to consumers to buy new and buy more, Larsen added.
+And things aren’t made to last amid a drumbeat of marketing to consumers to buy new and buy more, Larson added.

 To be a part of the solution, the pair along with their friends decided to found the Spokane Repair Café, a chapter of an international organization that encourages mending and fixing broken items at a community level.

-Note: Editor’s note: This story has been updated to correct the spelling of Kent Larson and Julie Goltz’s names.